 “My years of research as an artisan assimilate the textile design methods of ancient and indigenous cultures with the agrarian culture of Western Civilization.
 A portion of my philosophy is to incorporate the early American cottage industry as a redevelopment of an economic process in the 21st century.

 The approach to my work relies more on the human process of design rather than the mechanized version of it.
-I have been working as an artist for 20 years; however, my influences span millennia drawing on the earliest sustainability practices.
+I have been working as an artist for over 20 years; however, my influences span millennia drawing on the earliest sustainable materials.

 Learn more about Ms. Fazio’s work by contacting Dyer Maker Studio in New Bedford, Massachusetts today.